rkerssies/mvc2022/ReadMe/install_config.md

            ::1  {{mvc2022.rk}}
 ```

-* Configure the webserver with the (loacal) domainname and pointer to your projectfolder
+* Configure the webserver with the (loacal) domain-name and pointer to your projectfolder
     For Mac: /Applications/XAMPP/xamppfiles/etc/extra/httpd-vhosts.conf
     For Windows: C:\XAMPP\apache\conf\extra\httpd-vhosts.conf